 Soprano Audrey Luna, who Opera News says “has power and a blazing coloratura facility that most lyric sopranos can only dream of,” continues to be one of the opera world’s most exciting artists.
 In her triumphant performance of Ariel in The Tempest at the Metropolitan Opera, the New York Times said: “Mr. Adès’s Ariel is a dazzling creation, and Ms. Luna conquers the role.”
-Her performance as Ariel in this production of The Tempest is available on DVD on Deutsche Grammophon; the DVD was awarded a French Diapason d’Or, and the audio recording won a 2014 Grammy Award, “Best Opera Recording.”
+Her performance as Ariel in this production of The Tempest is available on DVD on Deutsche Grammophon; the DVD was awarded a French Diapason d’Or, and won a 2014 Grammy Award, “Best Opera Recording.”

-Recent highlights include her return to the Metropolitan Opera to sing Ariel in The Tempest; Zerbinetta in her debut with Fort Worth Opera; the Queen of the Night with Utah Opera; La Santa Muerte in Sosa’s Regina with American Lyric Theater; a return to the National Philharmonic as soloist in Carmina Burana; joining the roster of Lyric Opera of Chicago for Ariadne auf Naxos, and her debut with that company as the Queen of the Night; Ariel in The Tempest with Orchestra Dell’Accademia Nazionale di Santa Cecilia and with Festival Opéra de Québec, both conducted by Adès; Madame Mao in Nixon in China with Lyric Opera of Kansas City; Queen of the Night with Teatro dell’Opera di Roma; soloist in George Crumb’s Star Child with the American Symphony Orchestra at Carnegie Hall; Gretel with Intermountain Opera Festival; soloist in Amy Beach’s Grand Mass in E-flat Major and Debussy’s Martyrdom of St. Sebastien, both with the National Philharmonic; her debut with the Metropolitan Opera as the Queen of the Night and Najade in Ariadne auf Naxos; title role in Lucia di Lammermoor with Opera Naples; Venus in Le Grand Macabre with New York Philharmonic, conducted by Alan Gilbert; soloist with Los Angeles Philharmonic in Unsuk Chin’s Cantatrix Sopranica; Messiah with National Philharmonic; Mozart’s Mass in C Minor with Valdosta Symphony Orchestra; and Rosina in Il barbiere di Siviglia with Opera Memphis and Mississippi Opera.
+Recent highlights include her return to the Metropolitan Opera to sing Ariel in The Tempest; Zerbinetta in her debut with Fort Worth Opera; the Queen of the Night with Utah Opera; La Santa Muerte in Sosa’s Regina with American Lyric Theater; a return to the National Philharmonic as soloist in Carmina Burana; joining the roster of Lyric Opera of Chicago for Ariadne auf Naxos, and her debut with that company as the Queen of the Night; Ariel in The Tempest with Orchestra dell’Accademia Nazionale di Santa Cecilia and with Festival Opéra de Québec, both conducted by Adès; Madame Mao in Nixon in China with Lyric Opera of Kansas City; Queen of the Night with Teatro dell’Opera di Roma; soloist in George Crumb’s Star Child with the American Symphony Orchestra at Carnegie Hall; Gretel with Intermountain Opera Festival; soloist in Amy Beach’s Grand Mass in E-flat Major and Debussy’s Martyrdom of St. Sebastien, both with the National Philharmonic; her debut with the Metropolitan Opera as the Queen of the Night and Najade in Ariadne auf Naxos; title role in Lucia di Lammermoor with Opera Naples; Venus in Le Grand Macabre with New York Philharmonic, conducted by Alan Gilbert; soloist with Los Angeles Philharmonic in Unsuk Chin’s Cantatrix Sopranica; Messiah with National Philharmonic; Mozart’s Mass in C Minor with Valdosta Symphony Orchestra; and Rosina in Il barbiere di Siviglia with Opera Memphis and Mississippi Opera.

-Other highlights include the Queen of the Night with Spoleto Festival USA, Cincinnati, Santa Fe and Pittsburgh operas, and Opera Ontario; Zerbinetta with Tanglewood Music Festival; Cunegonde with Toledo Opera; Gilda in Rigoletto with San Antonio Opera; Rosina with Portland SummerFest; Gretel in Hänsel und Gretelwith Syracuse Opera; Blondchen in Die Entführung aus dem Serail, Juliette in Roméo et Juliette, and Anne in Sondheim’s A Little Night Music, all with Hawaii Opera Theatre; The Controller in Jonathan Dove’s Flight, Adina in L’elisir d’amore, Giulietta in I Capuleti e i Montecchi, and Erisbe in Cavalli’s Ormindo, all with Pittsburgh Opera (as a resident artist); the Accuser in Bright Sheng’s world premiere of Madame Mao as an apprentice artist with Santa Fe Opera; and Amor in Orfeo ed Euridice with Bel Canto Northwest Festival.
-With the National Philharmonic she has sung as soloist in Brahms’ Requiem, Orff’s Carmina Burana, Makris’ Symphony for Soprano and Strings, and Vivaldi’s Gloria.
+Other highlights include the Queen of the Night with Spoleto Festival USA, Cincinnati, Santa Fe and Pittsburgh operas, and Opera Ontario; Zerbinetta with Tanglewood Music Festival; Cunegonde with Toledo Opera; Gilda in Rigoletto with San Antonio Opera; Rosina with Portland SummerFest; Gretel in Hänsel und Gretel with Syracuse Opera; Blondchen in Die Entführung aus dem Serail, Juliette in Roméo et Juliette, and Anne in Sondheim’s A Little Night Music, all with Hawaii Opera Theatre; The Controller in Jonathan Dove’s Flight, Adina in L’elisir d’amore, Giulietta in I Capuleti e i Montecchi, and Erisbe in Cavalli’s Ormindo, all with Pittsburgh Opera (as a resident artist); the Accuser in Bright Sheng’s world premiere of Madame Mao as an apprentice artist with Santa Fe Opera; and Amor in Orfeo ed Euridice with Bel Canto Northwest Festival.
+With the National Philharmonic she has performed as soloist in Brahms’ Requiem, Orff’s Carmina Burana, Makris’ Symphony for Soprano and Strings, and Vivaldi’s Gloria.
 She also appeared in recital, making her European debut, at the Bach to Bartók Festival in Imola, Italy.

-09/2015 - PLEASE DESTROY ALL PREVIOUSLY DATED MATERIALS.
+03/2016 - PLEASE DESTROY ALL PREVIOUSLY DATED MATERIALS.

-MODIFIED VERSIONS MUST BE APPROVED BY BARRETT VANTAGE ARTISTS.
+MODIFIED VERSIONS MUST BE APPROVED BY BARRETT ARTISTS.